-Snakes are more commonly encountered when temperatures average between 80 and 90 degrees Fahrenheit; usually during the spring and throughout the summer.
-They are most active in early morning and late afternoon, as summer temperatures are often too hot for them to be out in during the hottest times of day.
+Snakes are more commonly encountered when temperatures average between 80 and 90 degrees Fahrenheit, usually during the spring and throughout the summer.
+They are most active in the early morning and late afternoon, as summer temperatures are often too hot for them to be out in during the hottest times of the day.
 Snake activity will pick back up again in late summer and early fall before they go into hibernation or brumation.
-Brumation is more common in southern states where the climate is warmer and snow is less likely.
-Snakes don’t actually sleep in brumation but rather their bodies adjust to the lower temperatures, slowing down their metabolism, and making them less active.
+Brumation is more common in southern states where the climate is warmer, and snow is less likely.
+Snakes don’t actually sleep in brumation, but rather their bodies adjust to the lower temperatures, slowing down their metabolism and making them less active.
 On warm winter days, brumating snakes will sometimes come out to bask in the sunshine, often surprising unsuspecting people with their presence.

 - Availability: Most home remedies to keep snakes away contain ingredients or methods that are readily available and easy to obtain.
 The guidelines for their use are also easily found on the internet.